chrisdone-archive/freenect/README.md

-Haskell interface to the Kinect.
+# Haskell interface to the Kinect

 I got my Kinect this weekend.
 While developing this I made a little short-list of steps I took along the way to get libfreenect working